aperson31415/aperson31415/README.md

 Hello, I am me.
 - I’m interested in competitive programming, coding, and research maths, and maths olympiads
-- You will probably not reach me
+- You will probably not reach me (even though it's kinda easy to)
 - Pronouns: Me
 - Fun fact: Aiyeugheauxxzeigh leighquaxeighkhe ghweauxgheiscieuxszeighse!
 Eiyiauxfgh you aundearstarnde, you aierre vaireiey scmarrt.